0xagil/Unlimited-Aldi-Talk/README.md

     1. Search for the `@userinfobot`.
     2. Start a chat and it will immediately give you your `Chat ID`.
     3. Copy and paste it here.

+**Note:** If you don't set these variables or leave them empty, the script will still work but will only show notifications in the console logs instead of sending them via Telegram.

 ### Step 3: Run the Application